austince/flink-ci-flink/docs/ops/deployment/docker.md

 * your job jar, which you would normally submit to a *Session cluster* and
 * all other necessary dependencies or resources, not included into Flink.

-To deploy a cluster for a single job with docker, you need to
+To deploy a cluster for a single job with Docker, you need to
 * make *job artifacts* available locally *in all containers* under `/opt/flink/usrlib`,
 * start a *Flink Master* container in the *Job Cluster* mode
 * start the required number of *TaskManager* containers.